-- 2.3.3 In delivering the food safety enforcement function, there are a number of uncontrollable variables acting upon its delivery: - - The food safety team investigates approximately 20 food poisoning notifications and allegations each year; - There are a number of outdoor events which require the inspection of mobile food premises; - Where any food premises are inspected and there is also a programmed health and safety intervention due then these inspections can be carried out together.
+2.3.6 In delivering the food safety enforcement function, there are a number of uncontrollable variables acting upon its delivery: -

+- The food safety team investigates approximately 20 food poisoning notifications and allegations each year; - There are a number of outdoor events which require the inspection of mobile food premises; - Where any food premises are inspected and there is also a programmed health and safety intervention due then these inspections can be carried out together.
 This reduces inspection costs and reduces the burden on businesses.
-However, in doing this officers are to take into account LAC 67/2 (rev 4.1) 'Targeting local authority interventions' which dictates that authorities firmly target their interventions around risk and not just because they are in a premises to carry out a food hygiene inspection.
-This policy is also referenced within the Authority's Health and Safety Service Plan.
-Lac 67/2 (rev 4.1) is currently in draft form but is expected to be adopted without change in 2016. - The authority receives around 80 food premises and hygiene of premises complaints annually. - 2.3.4 The authority may need to take legal action in relation to any significant contraventions.
-Investigations involving evidence gathering, formal interviews under the Police and Criminal Evidence Act and case preparation are likely to be involved. - 2.3.5 The food safety team will also inspect food premises for other health-related issues as they arise such as outbreaks of communal disease (e.g. Norovirus) which can occasionally occur in care homes. - 2.3.6 The Service is based in the Town Hall which is situated in Brentwood Essex.
-In taking measures to improve productivity and efficiency in an environment of reducing resources the Food Safety Unit has adopted flexible and remote working.
-Officers now have full remote access to Council I.T systems wherever the internet may be accessed.
-The Authority has now been running the Uniform database for organising food premises inspections and other work since April 2012.
-The system has provided advances in the amount of information stored and the ability to produce credible data for Local authority enforcement data system (LAEMS) returns to the Food Standards Agency.
-The system also provides for better tracking of complaints and outcomes.
-It also holds additional data upon which to make more informed decisions about risk and where to target resources most effectively.
+However, in doing this officers are to take into account LAC 67/2 (rev 6) - 'Targeting local authority interventions' which dictates that authorities firmly target their interventions around risk and not just because they are in a premises to carry out a food hygiene inspection.
+This policy is also referenced within the Authority's Health and Safety Service Plan. - The authority receives around 90 food premises and hygiene of premises complaints annually.

+2.3.7 The authority may need to take legal action in relation to any significant contraventions.
+Investigations involving evidence gathering, formal interviews under the Police and Criminal Evidence Act and case preparation are likely to be involved.

+2.3.8 The food safety team will also inspect food premises for other health-related issues as they arise such as outbreaks of communal disease (e.g. Norovirus) which can occasionally occur in care homes.

+2.3.9 The Service is based in the Town Hall which is situated in Brentwood Essex, however, in 2017 the offices will be moving to a temporary location in Mountnessing whilst the Town Hall is being redeveloped.
+All FTE officers now have access to the Brentwood 'Cloud-based' system which can be accessed from any internet connected PC.
+Officers are also equipped with 'Chromebooks'